lasseignelab/capture/.github/pull_request_template.md

 - [ ] Setup instructions have been provided.
 - [ ] Test instructions have been provided.
 - [ ] Cleanup instructions have been provided.
-- [ ] Primary and secondary reviewers have been requested to review this pull request.
+- [ ] At least two reviewers have been requested to review this pull request.

 ## Self/Peer Review Checklist ([Coding Guidelines](https://docs.google.com/document/d/1h1hxQGrqnQqo1pAxrrtX1OtjHddRTqtgsgDFSXOQpzk/edit?usp=sharing))
 - Meaningful variable and function names